 On December 8th, 1980, Dave and his production team spent the afternoon with John Lennon and Yoko Ono at their apartment in New York City.
 It was the first radio interview Lennon had granted in five years.
 Five hours later, the famous Beatle was tragically shot and killed.

 Sholin returned to San Francisco to join The Gavin Report and later revamped it into the Gavin magazine.
 In addition to serving as an on-air personality and program director of KFRC, he also hosted weekly syndicated radio shows including “Countdown USA” for Westwood One and “The Insider” for Premiere Radio.

 In his next role, Dave became Vice President of Promotion for Island Records and later served the same role at Capitol Records.
 When CBS Radio decided to relaunch San Francisco’s KFRC, Dave was the first person they contacted; he became the station’s morning drive radio host.

-During the course of his career, he made landmark, hit albums such as Frampton Comes Alive! and the 11X platinum Dirty Dancing soundtrack, and turned superstars like Brad Paisley, Kenny Chesney and Dave Matthews into names known around the world.
-His leadership and expertise has resulted in nearly 100 Country Music Association Awards and 100 Academy of Country Music Awards.
+During the course of his career, he made landmark, hit albums such as Frampton Comes Alive! and the 11X platinum Dirty Dancing soundtrack, and turned superstars like Brad Paisley, Kenny Chesney, and Dave Matthews into names known around the world.
+His leadership and expertise have resulted in nearly 100 Country Music Association Awards and 100 Academy of Country Music Awards.

-Since retiring from Sony Music, Butch has remained active in the music business and in Nashville as an entrepreneur, advisor and consultant.
-His understanding of the music marketplace, of artists and of music audiences offers Intercept Music a powerful arrow in its quiver of expert advisors.less...
+Since retiring from Sony Music, Butch has remained active in the music business and in Nashville as an entrepreneur, advisor, and consultant.
+His understanding of the music marketplace, artists, and music audiences offers Intercept Music a powerful arrow in its quiver of expert advisors.less...